Peinau/SDK-Javascript/articles/sdk-button/introduction.md

         // Set up a getter to create a Payment ID using the payments api, on your server side:
         payment: function() {
             var defer = new Peinau.sdk.deferred();
-            // Make an ajax call to get the Payment Intention.
+            // Make an ajax call to get the Payment Intention (you can use Peinau http based on Axios Library).
 This should call your back-end,
             // which should invoke the Peinau Payment Create api to retrieve the Payment Intention.

             // When you have a Payment Intention, you need to call the `resolve` method, e.g `resolve(intention)`
-            // Or, if you have an error from your server side, you need to call `reject`, e.g. `reject(err)`
+            // Or, if you have an error from your server side, you need to call `reject`, e.g. `reject(err)` Peinau.sdk.http.post('/your-api/create-payment')
-            //(you can use Peinau http based on Axios Library) Peinau.sdk.http.post('/your-api/create-payment')
                 .done(function(intention) { defer.resolve(intention); })
                 .fail(function(err)  { defer.reject(err); });